-However when it appears to be an anxiety disorder, it should not be taken lightly.
+However, when it appears to be an anxiety disorder, it should not be taken lightly.
 Do not assume that it will go away or get better on its own.
-While it is important for you to learn how to handle anxiety in children at home, it is advisable to get help when the symptoms seem serious.
+While you need to learn how to handle anxiety in children at home, it is advisable to get help when the symptoms seem serious.

 If you think your child is experiencing more anxiety than the situation deserves or if you suspect an anxiety disorder, you should speak to a specialist.
 Watch out for these signs:

 - Anxiety hampers their ability to go about their daily activities